Honda: History

+In March 2026, Honda announced the cancellation of the 0 Saloon, 0 SUV and Acura RSX due to profit losses, shifting its focus towards hybrids.

 Attempted merger with Nissan

 On 23 December 2024, Honda announced an MOU had been entered to merge with fellow automaker Nissan, to become the 3rd largest auto company by sales.
 Mitsubishi Motors, in which Nissan has 24% ownership, also agreed to join the talks of integration.
 The merger was set with a deadline of 2026.
 Mitsubishi announced it would make a decision on merging with the new company by the end of January 2025.

 In February 2025, Honda and Nissan announced that their boards had voted to end talks to merge.
-Nissan reportedly backed out of the talks with larger rival Honda after negotiations were complicated by growing differences, including Honda's proposal that Nissan become a subsidiary.
+Nissan reportedly backed out of the talks with larger rival Honda after negotiations were complicated by growing differences, including Honda's proposal that Nissan become a subsidiary..
+Despite ending the merger talks, Honda and Nissan continued their technical partnership.
+In August 2026, the companies signed a joint-development agreement to standardize core electronic control units, an in-vehicle operating system, middleware and vehicle-control software for future software-defined vehicles, with deployment targeted from fiscal 2029.